East India Company: Foothold in India

-Expansion in present day South Asia
+Expansion in present-day South Asia

-The company, which benefited from the imperial patronage, soon expanded its commercial trading operations.
+The company, which benefited from imperial patronage, soon expanded its commercial trading operations.
 It eclipsed the Portuguese Estado da Índia, which had established bases in Goa, Chittagong, and Bombay; Portugal later ceded Bombay to England as part of the dowry of Catherine of Braganza on her marriage to King Charles II.
 The East India Company also launched a joint attack with the Dutch United East India Company (VOC) on Portuguese and Spanish ships off the coast of China that helped secure EIC ports in China, independently attacking the Portuguese in the Persian Gulf Residencies primarily for political reasons.
 The company established trading posts in Surat (1619) and Madras (1639).
 By 1647, the company had 23 factories and settlements in India, and 90 employees.
 Many of the major factories became some of the most populated and commercially influential cities in Bengal, including the walled forts of Fort William in Bengal, Fort St George in Madras, and Bombay Castle.